gitlabhq/gitlabhq/doc/development/contributing/issue_workflow.md

 - ~Delivery
 - ~Documentation

-The descriptions on the [labels page][labels-page] explain what falls under the responsibility of each team.
+The descriptions on the [labels page](https://gitlab.com/gitlab-org/gitlab-ce/-/labels) explain what falls under the responsibility of each team.

 Within those team labels, we also have the ~backend and ~frontend labels to